BobKerns/rpi-image-tool/README.md

 The `rpi-image-tool` can be extended in three ways.

-1) scripts in or below the current directory can be referenced by relative pathname and be invoked.
+1) Scripts in or below the current directory can be referenced by relative pathname and be invoked.
 They will be run in-context and can access the mounted filesystems, use the environment variables, and run the other subcommands directly.

 2) Scripts placed in a `bin/` subdirectory of the current directory will be on the `$PATH`, and thus can be referenced by name, without the `bin/` prefix.